palvaroni/finnish-with-dash/README.md

-# finnish-with-dash
+# Finnish with Dash
-Custom keyboard layout for Windows 10
+Custom keyboard layout for Windows 10.
+Based on Finnish keyboard layout.